 Java applets (JAR/class files types).

-Microsoft Office files, including documents (DOC, DOCX, RTF), workbooks (XLS, XLSX), and PowerPoint (PPT, PPTX) presentations, and Office Open XML (OOXML) 2007+ documents.
+Files used by Microsoft Office, including documents (DOC, DOCX, RTF), workbooks (XLS, XLSX), PowerPoint (PPT, PPTX) presentations, and Office Open XML (OOXML) 2007+ documents.
+Internet Query (IQY) and Symbolic Link (SLK) files are supported with content version 8462.

 Portable Executable (PE) files.
 PEs include executable files, object code, DLLs, FON (fonts), and LNK files.
+MSI files are supported with content version 8462.
 A subscription is not required to forward PE files for WildFire analysis, but is required for all other supported file types.

 Portable Document Format (PDF) files.